5 Common Mistakes New Assistant Principals Make

 We are not the poster boys for self-care, but we are working on ourselves.
 You should too.
 Do not neglect your physical, emotional, or spiritual health.
 Find time to get some workouts in throughout the week.
 Find time to read.
 Professional reading is important, but make some time for fiction if that’s your thing.
 Enjoy yourself.
 Separate yourself from work when you get home.
 Emails do not have to be answered at night.
 If there’s an emergency, your leadership will call you.
 You can burn the candle at both ends for a while, but eventually, you will burn out.
 Take care of yourself.
 This is a marathon, not a sprint.

-That’s it.
-Hopefully, this will help you avoid some of the common mistakes new assistant principals make.
 If you are interested in receiving regular email updates about strategies and resources for new and aspiring school leaders, you might be interested in our free newsletter.
 It launches in June, and you can subscribe by filling out the form below.

 * indicates required